-We wanted to know what law firms are actually doing.
-In the summer of 2023, we crawled and analyzed the homepages of 303 law firm websites across 25 of America's fastest-growing mid-size cities.
-We measured every call-to-action button, every click-to-call link, every chat widget, every form placement, and every piece of conversion-oriented language on each page.
+We set out to record what firms actually do.
+In the summer of 2023 we crawled and analyzed the homepages of 303 law firm websites across 25 of America's high-growth, mid-size cities, measuring every call-to-action button, every click-to-call link, every chat widget, every form placement, and every piece of conversion-oriented language on the page.

-This study is not about what works best (that requires conversion rate data we do not have).
-It is about what law firms are currently doing -- the real patterns, adoption rates, and gaps that define the competitive landscape.
+This study does not claim to know what converts best; that would require conversion data we do not hold.
+It documents what the market is currently doing, the real patterns, adoption rates, and gaps that define the competitive landscape.

 Methodology

-We collected law firm URLs from Google organic search results across 25 high-growth U.S. markets and 2 practice areas per market (50 total searches).
+We collected law firm URLs from Google organic search results across 25 high-growth, mid-size U.S. markets and two practice areas per market, for 50 searches in total.
 After deduplication, this yielded 303 unique law firm homepages.

 For each homepage, we used automated browser analysis to collect:

-- Chat widgets: Detection of live chat or chatbot scripts (Drift, Intercom, LiveChat, Tawk.to, custom implementations).
+- Chat widgets: detection of live chat or chatbot scripts (Drift, Intercom, LiveChat, Tawk.to, and custom implementations).

-- Form above fold: Whether a contact or intake form appears within the initial viewport (above the fold).
+- Form above the fold: whether a contact or intake form appears within the initial viewport.

 All data was collected programmatically.
 No manual scoring or subjective judgment was applied.

-Law firm websites offer multiple ways to get in touch, but the emphasis is overwhelmingly on the phone.
-Click-to-call links are present on more than three-quarters of all sites, and over half display a phone number within the first 500 characters of page content.
-Email, by contrast, is an afterthought -- only 16.5% of sites include a clickable email link on their homepage.
+Law firm websites offer several ways to get in touch, but the emphasis is overwhelmingly on the phone.
+Click-to-call links appear on more than three-quarters of all sites, and over half display a phone number within the first 500 characters of page content.
+Email, by contrast, is an afterthought: only 16.5 percent of sites include a clickable email link on their homepage.

 |---|---|---|